cwimmer/project-cart/README.md

 Attach the shelf brackets to the vertical extrusions, spacing them so the top of each shelf is 200 mm above the one below.

+You may use the printed Shelf Bracket Spacer to make installation easier.
+Place the spacer on the front of an extrusion resting on top of the plywood of the shelf below.
+Install the next shelf bracket by resting it on top of the spacer.

 #### Plywood

 Drop the shelves onto the brackets.
 Shelves fit loosely to allow for reconfiguration should you need to transport taller items.